 United States District Court for the Eastern District of Wisconsin

-American Bar Association, Section of Litigation, Tort and Insurance Practice Section, Fidelity and Surety Law, Insurance Coverage Litigation, Pretrial Practice and Discovery, Trial Practice, Professional Liability Insurance, Insurance Institute Task Force, Cybersecurity and Data Privacy
+American Bar Association, Section of Litigation, Tort and Insurance Practice Section, Insurance Coverage Litigation, Pretrial Practice and Discovery, Trial Practice, Professional Liability Insurance, Insurance Institute Task Force, Cybersecurity and Data Privacy

 Professional Liability Underwriting Society

 Loyola University of Chicago Law School (J.D., 1982)

 University of Chicago (B.A.
 (Political Science), with honors, 1979)